 Need Materials or More Information?

-Please email questions to our Official Paracord Bracelet Expert, Kelly: OpGratParacord@gmail.com
+Please email questions to: Paracord@OperationGratitude.com

-Shipping and Donation Information: http://bit.ly/L6nKdZ (We accept donations of the bracelets year-round.)
+Shipping and Donation Information: http://bit.ly/OpGratDonationInfo (We accept donations of the bracelets year-round.)

 Need Community Service Hours?
 Students can earn one hour of community service for every five bracelets made and donated.
-Contact our Volunter Coordinator for more information: opgratvolunteer1@yahoo.com (Be sure to put the words “Operation Gratitude Volunteer” in the subject line.)
+Contact our Volunteer Coordinator for more information: Volunteers@OperationGratitude.com (Be sure to put the words “Operation Gratitude Volunteer” in the subject line.)

 Thank you for your support!